daidensacha/buttonStyler/README.md

 -  **Information Architecture** Site information arranged as follows.

--  ***Simple and sweet:*** Home page will be colorful.
+-  ***Simple and sweet*** Home page will be colorful.
 The center point is the forms with inputs for styling the demo button, a playground full of possibilities.

 -  ***Contact Form*** I want it simple and don't want users to navigate away from the reason that brought them to the site.
 So it will be a one-page site, with a contact form at the bottom of the page.
 I may put the contact form in a modal if, for some reason, it doesn't fit on the home page.